 NEPC serves as the General Consultant for Policy and Asset Allocation to the State Investment Commission.
-Meketa serves as the Senior Advisor and Real Estate Consultant to the State Investment Commission.
-Cliffwater serves as consultant on alternative investments, hedge funds, and private equity.
+Meketa serves as the Real Estate Consultant to the State Investment Commission.
+Cliffwater serves as consultant on alternative investments.
 Bank of New York Mellon serves as the custodian for the defined benefit plans.
 TIAA serves as the record keeper for the State of Rhode Island Defined Contribution Plan and J.P.
 Morgan is the investment custodian of the defined contribution plan.

-The annual time-weighted return (net of fees) on the portfolio for the one-year, three-year, and five-year periods ended June 30, 2021 were 25.60%, 11.57%, and 10.86%, respectively.
-A discussion regarding annualized returns and related benchmark indices for fiscal year 2021 is explained in the MD&A.
+The annualized time-weighted return (net of fees) on the portfolio for the one-year, threeyear, and five-year periods ended June 30, 2022 were -1.4%, 8.7%, and 8.1%, respectively.
+A discussion regarding annualized returns and related benchmark indices for fiscal year 2022 is explained in the MD&A.